The content of this page is licensed under the Creative Commons Attribution 3.0 License.

 Kai Neumann

-Kai Neumann antwortet Daoen Pan
+Kai Neumann replies Daoen Pan

 'nice' video, thanks Daoen.
 The video, I think, lists also attacks of 'islamists' (I'd prefer to call them terrorists) against islamic targets.
 Some of the funding has been aimed at ethnic competitors.
 The most prominent enemy, though, are the countries that intervene there.
 The misuse of religion is just a vehicle to give desperate young men a feeling of integration in order to command them for various purposes.
 Generally, the purposes could vary as the vehicle that makes them all believe in what they do.
 That is basic psychology: the more desperate we are the more we need to believe in something!
 Therefore the model argues that next to some airstrikes to wipe off their heavy arms and the control of money flows we need to offer perspectives to target the cause and not the symptom.
 Our believe that we can control borders or provide security appears to be - as the model shows - naive.
 I still think that the purposes could be anything and that radical Islam might serve well as a vehicle but is not a reason.
 There are terror groups in Africa who do not need a religious vehicle to recruit young men and spread their power.